lucascviveiros/FlutterRobotAR/README.md

 # FlutterRobotAR
- Flutter-Unity project using Augmented Reality in iOs and Android devices
+ Flutter-Unity project using Augmented Reality in iOs and Android devices.
+ Under the scope of Oleachain project.

 # Description
 Walking augmented reality (AR) animated-robot for elementary school logic learning